meowgl1/analyst-system/README.md

 ## Overview

-Analyst-system is a personal security operations platform that orchestrates specialized AI agents for on-demand security analysis.
+Kaa is a personal security operations platform that orchestrates specialized AI agents for on-demand security analysis.
 Built as a portfolio project under [Mowgli Studio](https://mowgli.studio), it demonstrates how Claude Code's multi-agent architecture can be applied to real-world security workflows: forensic triage, threat intelligence, dependency auditing, identity analysis, and live service testing.

 ### Design principles